Contracts, what you should know before you sign.

 view quiz statistics

 Making a payment as agreed

 When making payments on something (a loan, car payment, mortgage payment, rent, etc.), make sure you get a receipt for the payment, especially if the payment is in cash!
 Checks serve as great receipts, especially if they have all of the pertinent data on them like account numbers, what the payment is for, etc.; however, only the actually check that has cleared the bank is acceptable as proof and the bank will charge you for the copy.
 By getting a receipt (with all information such as date paid, amount paid, what the payment is for, account number, whether cash or check, and whether paid in full or in part), you have positive proof that the payment was made.
-Be sure to keep the receipt in a safe place for at least 7 years, preferably 10, in case the company later on decides to sue for non-payment.
-Be sure to check the receipt for completion and accuracy BEFORE you leave the area!
+Be sure to keep the receipt in a safe place for at least seven years, preferably ten, in case the company later on decides to sue for non-payment.
+Be sure to check the receipt for completion and accuracy before you leave the area!

 If you did not sign an agreement for something, don’t pay for it!
 Some people will try to sell you something (for instance over the phone) and use the answers you give against you claiming you now owe them money.
 An example of this would be: A telemarketer calls you and asks you if you are Jane Doe.
 If you say “yes, I am”, they can later change the recording to say “did you want to receive this offer?” and your answer would be “yes”.
 Telemarketing calls are almost always recorded.